 As unemployment stays near historic lows, wages rise, GDP regains momentum, immigration continues, and as construction starts do not keep pace, house prices can only rise in the major metros in 2020 and beyond.

 In fact, it may be most experts and economists may be in denial about how strong the economy can get starting in 2022.
-If the Democrats are the wet blanket, their efforts to slow the economy will keep housing starts down and thus push home prices higher.
+If they are the wet blanket, their efforts to slow the economy will keep housing starts down and thus push home prices higher.

 In fact, experts are changing their tune quickly about the economy of 2020 for both the US and Canada.
 The gurus are dropping the 2020 recession rhetoric as the stock market surges to new records, US consumers keep spending, and a trade deal might be signed.
 The positives which can read more on below, keep piling up.

 This graph below from FRED helps us see how ineffective previous mild recessions were in reducing home prices.

 Certainly the financial crisis hit us all hard, but notice the gradual, halting climb since 2013.
 That shows a more managed market that won’t form a bubble.
 It appears to be heading a long increase until there is simply no more demand.
 Perhaps in 2025, we might see it decline.